binokochumolvarghese/lightbi-beta-demo/content/en/notes/2020/note-2.md

 Lastmod :
 Image : ""
 Tags: ["design", "notes"]
-Description: "Note the lorum ipsum."
+Description: "Creative design is the art of solving problems and communicating ideas through visually compelling and..."
 Draft:
 ---
 Creative design is the art of solving problems and communicating ideas through visually compelling and imaginative means.
 It blends aesthetics with functionality, ensuring a message is not only seen but felt.
 At its core, creative design involves thinking beyond templates and conventional structures to craft original, meaningful solutions.